mathias-brandewinder/mathias-brandewinder.github.io/_posts/2024-04-20-quipu-nelder-mead-with-nan.md

 ## The bug and the fix

-So to summarize the long meandering tangent above: floating point numbers signal that a function inputs are outside of its domain of definition, and can arise anywhere where floating point calculations are involved.
+So to summarize the long meandering tangent above: floating point numbers `NaN` signal that a function inputs are outside of its domain of definition, and can arise anywhere floating point calculations are involved.

 In the case of the Nelder-Mead algorithm, this is something we want to take into account, in case the function we are trying to minimize is partially defined, like $f(x) = \sqrt{x}$.

 We can break down how the algorithm works in a few steps:

 1) It maintains a set of candidate points, the simplex,

 2) It tries to replace the worst point with a better one, to move to a "more promising search area",

-3) If that fails, the points are possibly surrounding the optimum value, so it shrinks them towards the best candidate and narrow down the "search area",
+3) If that fails, the points are possibly surrounding the optimum value, so it shrinks them towards the best candidate and narrows down the "search area",

 4) When the "search area" is small enough, it stops the search.

 If, as in the case of $f(x) = \sqrt{x}$, the function is partially defined, we will run into a couple of issues.
 We cannot reach step (3), because if we have